A1245967/gpgpusim/README.md

    ```

    Note: You need to add flag ***--cudart shared***  if you use the gpgpusim as the simulator.
-   (the number 70 refers to the SM version.
-You would need to set it based on the GPGPU-Sim config -gpgpu-ptx-force-max-capability you use)
+   The number 70 refers to the SM version.
+You would need to set it based on the GPGPU-Sim config -gpgpu-ptx-force-max-capability you use.

 5. move the execution file to the config folder and run the program